MSAlpaka/SilentOakRanch/README.md

 - All Composer and NPM dependencies are installed automatically during the image build.
 - The frontend is served as an Nginx static server.

+### PostgreSQL data persistence

+PostgreSQL stores its data in the named Docker volume `db-data` declared in `docker-compose.yml`.
+The former `./db/data` bind mount is no longer used; remove any legacy `db/` directory after switching to the volume so stale files do not confuse local setups.
+Named volumes are managed by Docker and survive `docker compose down`, meaning database contents persist across redeployments.
+Only prune them intentionally—for example with `docker volume prune` or `docker volume rm db-data`—after creating a backup (e.g. via `pg_dump`) to avoid losing production data.

 The included `nginx-proxy` and `acme-companion` automatically request and renew TLS certificates via Let's Encrypt.
 Ensure the companion sees the proxy by exporting `NGINX_PROXY_CONTAINER=proxy` (as done in `docker-compose.yml`) or by giving the proxy container that name before starting the stack; otherwise certificate discovery fails.
 The proxy routes requests based on the path:

 - https://app.silent-oak-ranch.de → Frontend (Port 80)